riyazdhensa/SocailMedia/README.md

 1. Register a new account or log in with an existing account.
 2. Create a new post by clicking on the "Create Post" button.
 3. Interact with posts by adding comments or likes.
-4. Search for other users and follow them to see their posts on your feed.
 5. Edit your profile information and update your profile picture.
-6. Receive notifications for new followers and post updates.

 ## Contributing